Money BasicsManaging Money

 What is the importance of time value of money in investing?

-The time value of money can also be used to make decisions about retirement planning, mortgage payments, and insurance.
+The time value of money can also be used to decide on a strategy for how to invest for retirement, mortgage payments, and insurance.

 • Retirement planning

-The time value of money is important in retirement planning because it can help you decide how much money to save now in order to have the same amount of money when you retire.
-For instance, if you plan on building a retirement fund of PHP 5,000,000 in 20 years, you need to invest PHP 2,512,815.21 in a vehicle that earns 3.5% annually.
+Using the time value of money, you can compute how much money you’ll need to cover your living expenses and maintain your current lifestyle.
+You can determine how much your current savings will be worth in the future, when you finally retire, so you’ll know if it will be sufficient.
+For example, if you’re building a retirement fund of PHP 5,000,000 in the span of 20 years, you need to invest PHP 2,512,815.21 in a vehicle that earns 3.5% annually.

 • Loan payments

-The time value of money is also important in making loan payments.
-This is because the sooner you pay off your loan, the less interest you will have to pay.
+The time value of money can help determine how much exactly you’ll be paying toward your loan after a few years.
+Essentially, the sooner you pay off your loan, the less interest you will have to pay overall.